quicwg/base-drafts/draft-ietf-quic-tls.md

 To avoid receiving TLS packets that contain no useful data, a TLS implementation MUST reject empty TLS handshake records and any record that is not permitted by the TLS state machine.
-Any TLS application data or alerts that is received prior to the end of the handshake MUST be treated as a fatal error.
+Any TLS application data or alerts that is received prior to the end of the handshake MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 ## Use of 0-RTT Keys {#using-early-data}

-If 0-RTT keys are available, the lack of replay protection means that restrictions on their use are necessary to avoid replay attacks on the protocol.
+If 0-RTT keys are available (see {{enable-0rtt}}), the lack of replay protection means that restrictions on their use are necessary to avoid replay attacks on the protocol.

 A client MUST only use 0-RTT keys to protect data that is idempotent.
 A client MAY wish to apply additional restrictions on what data it sends prior to the